DE|EN

 • MMF: old, biopersistent mineral wool until about 2000, after which it was replaced by biosoluble fibres. (→ MMF)

-Typical: often only one or two pollutants, but old MMF in almost every insulation.
+Typical: often only one or two pollutants, but old MMF in almost all insulation.

 After 1995: new build

-The classic old-building pollutants have disappeared.
+The classic old-building pollutants have largely disappeared.
 Instead, other themes appear.

 • VOC and formaldehyde: volatile compounds from paints, adhesives, floor coverings and furniture, especially in the first weeks and months after renovation or moving in. (→ VOC after renovation)

 • Radon: relevant in new builds too, depending on the subsurface.
-In designated radon protection areas, protective measures are foreseen for new buildings, but they only work if they are executed properly. (→ Radon in Austria)
+In designated radon precaution areas, protective measures are required for new buildings, but they only work if properly carried out. (→ Radon in Austria)

 Typical: fewer legacies, but VOC themes with unfavourable material choice or poor ventilation.